smallhadroncollider/taskell/roadmap.md

     * [ ] Description
     * [ ] Generate bindings.ini from it
 - Somehow merge `event` and `events` in Actions that use bindings
+    > Can one event trigger multiple separate state changes?

 ## Done